anonym-saurab/bash-scripting/README.md

 ## 📖 About the Project

-This repository contains an automated **reconnaissance and enumeration scripts i am learning from beginner to advanced level**
+This repository contains automated **reconnaissance and enumeration scripts i am learning from beginner to advanced level**

 ## ⚡ Features
 ✅ **Automated Subdomain Enumeration** (Sublist3r & Assetfinder)